-Xcel Energy's Clean Heat Plan and 2023 Demand-Side Management and Beneficial Electrification Plan (filed, but not yet approved as of November 2023) in Colorado and Energy Conservation Optimization (ECO) Triennial Plan in Minnesota will help lay the groundwork for customers seeking to electrify their homes through new utility programs and initiatives launching in 2024.
+Xcel Energy's 2023 Demand-Side Management and Beneficial Electrification Plan, 2024 Clean Heat Plan in Colorado, and Energy Conservation Optimization (ECO) Triennial Plan in Minnesota will help lay the groundwork for customers seeking to electrify their homes through new utility programs and initiatives.
 These programs include robust insulation and air sealing rebates, which help improve the building envelope before electrification.
 These plans also include programs and rebates for electrification equipment, including additional rebates for projects that pair insulation, air sealing, and heat pumps.
-The goal in both plans is to reduce greenhouse gas emissions and increase energy efficiency across a multiple sectors, from residential to business to industrial, while maintaining reliability and affordability.
+The goal in both plans is to reduce greenhouse gas emissions and increase energy efficiency across multiple sectors including residential, business, and industrial, while maintaining reliability and affordability.